 I am often asked “what does travel insurance cover” so along with some of my own travel tips, I caught up with the team at Multitrip.com to find out.

 Despite travel insurance being such a tiny part of the overall holiday cost, it amazes me that some people still travel without it.
 There is a misconception out there that if you are only going on a short trip, or travelling inside the EU, that you don’t need it.
 The reality is, if you are travelling abroad, you NEED travel insurance!
-You can now purchase a two year multitrip policy for as little as €31.99, so it makes no sense NOT to have it!
+You can now purchase a two year multitrip travel insurance policy for as little as €31.99, so it makes no sense NOT to have it!
 If you are wondering what does travel insurance cover, I have compiled this list from Multitrip.com along with some top tips that I have learned on my travels.

 View this post on Instagram